WBBSE Class 10 Life Science Chapter 1 Control And Co-Ordination In Living Organisms Long Answer Questions

 (2) They are concentrations concentration.

-The point on retina having no rods and cones is called the blind spot It is insensitive to light so no image is formed here.
+The point on the retina having no rods and cones is called the blind spot It is insensitive to light so no image is formed here.

 Pituitary gland.